 ADULT BIBLE STUDY

 Fr.
-Geoff, our Priest-in-Charge, is leading a serious weekly study of the Book of Judges.
+Geoff, our Priest-in-Charge, is leading a serious weekly study of the Book of 2 Samuel.
 The class is open to all interested persons in the community.
 BYOB, bring your own Bible.
 Spread the word!

 The St. John's Reading Club is open to the public and meets regularly via ZOOM to discuss a novel previously selected.
 It is assumed that all participants will have already read the book by the time of the meeting, at which all will be welcome to discuss their reactions to the work with all the others gathered.